DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 * When your codes failed on condor, please change port numbers.
 Sometimes, port number duplication was happended.
 * Be sure that every nodes should use different map names with each others.
 If duplication happended, generated log files will be crashed and RCRS server will terminated.
 * Be careful that in this version, if the condor job is suspended over 5 mintues, it will terminate automatically even in the gpu test.
 Next version I will fix that limitation.
 * This model save temperal policy after every 50 episode.
-If you want to modifiy this frequency, please modify `script/models/myPPO2.py` line 546, `if self.episode_num%50==0:`.
+If you want to change this frequency, please modify `script/models/myPPO2.py` line 546, `if self.episode_num%50==0:`.